 Things slow down in Italy.
 Not to a crawl, but to a delightful saunter.
 It’s a place where you soak in your surroundings, savour your espresso and linger a little longer at dinner.

 And it’s a pace that makes cycling the perfect way to see the beautiful Tuscan countryside.
 From the rolling hills, each with a tiny town full of charm you wouldn’t even know to visit on your own, to the endless array of delicious local cuisine, this region is a cyclist’s dream.

 It’s why I jumped at the chance to join Intrepid Travel’s Cycle Tuscany trip.

 Reasons to cycle around Tuscany

 It’s no secret that Tuscany is home to beautiful scenery – it’s been written about ad nauseum.
 So why am I adding to said nauseum?
 Because it’s worth the hype.

 “How can you not be an artist when you live in a place like this?”
 Our Guide Silvia, ever a cheerful cyclist who grew up near the Alps – itself an area renowned for its beauty – seemed taken aback by the sights as we looked down at Vinci.

-The beauty of Tuscany is so much more those vineyards and olive groves.
-Head just a few kilometers farther and you’re likely to find yourself following a slow-moving stream or racing downhill along a shaded mountain road.
-Just as you’ll cycle through an endless array of marble factories, stacked high with white slabs, and even over sand to reach the Ligurian Sea.
+The beauty of Tuscany is so much more than those vineyards and olive groves.
+Head just a few kilometres farther and you’re likely to find yourself following a slow-moving stream or racing downhill along a shaded mountain road.
+Just as you’ll cycle through an endless array of marble factories, stacked high with white slabs, and even over the sand to reach the Ligurian Sea.

 As Canadians, our reputation as friendly folk precedes us.
 However, after this trip, I wonder how Italians haven’t become the preeminent examples of friendliness.